westNeighbor/techIssues/README.md

   - First reinstall the source `https://cdn.winget.microsoft.com/cache/source.msix` will let the winget list the files from winget source, but still get the above error
   - Now just update the msstore by winget `winget install Microsoft.AppInstaller`
 - To use command in shell (e.g `vim`), need add the path to the path enviroment.
-- magick couldn't render when using font with Chinese characters in the name, use Unicode utf-8 for the system. `Start -> Region (Control Panel) -> Administrative -> Change system locale -> Use Unicode UTF-8 for worldwide language support`, notice: search `Region` in the `Start` and select the one that is `Control panel`
+- magick couldn't render when using font with Chinese characters in the name.
+Using Unicode utf-8 for the system can solve the problem. `Start -> Region (Control Panel) -> Administrative -> Change system locale -> Use Unicode UTF-8 for worldwide language support`, notice: search `Region` in the `Start` and select the one that is `Control panel`